oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Synchronisation client | Configured | The Agency must use the OneDrive sync client to provide an offline file capability.
+Synchronisation client | Configured | The organisation must use the OneDrive sync client to provide an offline file capability.
-Storage Limitations | Configured | To assist the Agency in managing user data specific storage and retention limitations will be configured.
+Storage Limitations | Configured | To assist the organisation in managing user data specific storage and retention limitations will be configured.

 Storage and Synchronisation Configuration applicable to all agencies and implementation types.